pythys/multi-repo-manager/README.md

 ## Roadmap

-- Implement exec command
+- make all commands concurrent with a message queue, maximize performance.
-- Implement update command
+- Implement exec command.
 - Implement SyncScreen to show progress of syncing
 - Find recurse only in .gitmodule and .gitignore (performance improvement)
 - Introduce a documentation tool like Doxygen and expand docs